Adrian Hastings: Academic career

 In 1976 Hastings was appointed to a lectureship in the theology faculty of the University of Aberdeen.
 He was an authority on nations and nationalism.
 In his 1997 book, The Construction of Nationhood, he traced the origins of European nations back to the Middle Ages, arguing for the centrality of Christianity to European national identities.
 According to Hastings, the biblical idea of the ancient Israelite polity, with its fusion of land, people and religious polity... was almost monolithically national" and spread through Europe.

-The Construction of Nationhood, La construcción de las nacionalidades: Etnicidad, religión y nacionalismo was published in Spanish in 2002.

 From 1982–85, he was Professor of Religious Studies at the University of Zimbabwe.
 From 1985 to his retirement in 1996 he was Professor of Theology at the University of Leeds and he was involved in the Leeds University Centre for African Studies.
 From 1985 to 2000 he edited the Journal of Religion in Africa.
 Later in life Hastings was active in raising awareness of the atrocities accompanying the break-up of Yugoslavia and the reassertion of Serbian control over Kosovo.
 He was a founding member of the Alliance to Defend Bosnia-Herzegovina.

 Marriage

-In 1978 Hastings came to the decision that as a Catholic priest he was free to marry.
-In 1979 he married Ann Spence without seeking ecclesiastical permission or resigning from the priesthood.
-Although this was a clear breach of canon law he was never formally excommunicated, largely because since leaving Uganda he had not been subject to the oversight of any particular bishop.
-On occasion he continued to exercise his priestly ministry after his marriage.
+In 1978, Hastings came to the decision that as a Catholic priest he was free to marry.
+In 1979, he married Ann Spence without seeking ecclesiastical permission or resigning from the priesthood.
+This was a clear breach of canon law and he was automatically excommunicated by reason of Canon 2388 of the 1917 Code of Canon Law (in force at that time), although, largely because since leaving Uganda he had not been subject to the oversight of any particular bishop, no official recognition was given of that fact.
+Notwithstanding this, on occasion he exercised his priestly ministry after his marriage.